RicardoRagel/comms_manager/README.md

 ```bash
 sudo make install
 ```
-The current installation path is: `/usr/local/lib`.
+The current installation path in Debian is: `/usr/local/lib`.

 ## Examples
 To test the provided examples, just go to the [example](example/) folder and compile them: